Yvelo/andean/README.md

 2) Select the chatbot from the top menu to interact with the available models.

-3) Enter a valid a Google Drive or Google Doc link in the prompt and andean will propose possible actions (summarize, answer technical questionaire...)
+3) Enter a valid a Google Drive or Google Doc link in the prompt and andean will propose possible actions (summarize, answer technical questionaire...).

+4) Andean long term memory (Redis).
+Any Google Drive file, document or folder can be memorized.
+Andean memory can be refreshed on demand item by item or for all.

+## Future

+Most probable functional evolutions:

+1) Google Calendar: Suggest a list of links relevant for the next calendar event.

+2) LangChain Agents: Add the possibility to run agents (now andean only runs chains)

+3) Batch mode: Possibility to schedule chains and agents runs.

+4) Connect LangChain Hub: Select and run chains from https://github.com/hwchase17/langchain-hub

+5) Google Mail: Prepare draft answers based on the email received, past conversations from the same sender and relevant long term memories from Redis.

 ## Notes